amit221/mongodb-denormalized-data-sync/README.md

 mongodb-data-sync built from 2 separate parts.

-1.the engine <b>(there should only be one)</b> - the engine is a nodejs server appliaction thats you have to run from your mechine(you will see how do it in the next steps) this what runs all the updates and recovery logic,<strong>don't use  more than 1 engine</strong>, it was designed to work as a single process and knows from where to continue after restart, crash  so don't try to do auto-scaling or set 2 containers for high availability
+1.The engine <b>(there should only be one)</b> - a nodejs server appliaction thats you have to run from your machine(you will see how do it in the next steps).
+The engine runs all the updates and recovery logic. <strong>Don't use  more than 1 engine</strong>, it was designed to work as a single process.
+It knows from where to continue after a restart/crash.
+Don't try auto-scaling or set 2 containers for high availability.

-2. The SDK - responsible for managing the database dependencies of your application,
+2. The SDK - responsible for managing the database dependencies of your application.
+It connects your app with the engine.

 <h2>Instructions</h2>

-The Instructions will address the 2 parts separately,

- the engine that runs the logic.
+The Instructions will address the 2 parts separately: the engine and the SDK.

- the SDK that runs the communication between your app and the server

-<h4>Engine</h4>
+<h4>The engine</h4>

 Run